nixworks/public/news/2009/12/9/README.md

 _Context: Maguindanao massacre, Philippines_

 ### [ A legal challenge to Ireland's abortion laws takes place at the European Court of Human Rights in Strasbourg. ](/news/2009/12/9/a-legal-challenge-to-ireland-s-abortion-laws-takes-place-at-the-european-court-of-human-rights-in-strasbourg.md)
-_Context: European Court of Human Rights, Ireland, Strasbourg, abortion_
+_Context: European Court of Human Rights, Republic of Ireland, Strasbourg, abortion_

 ### [ The Australian government is accused of "censorship" after it refuses visas to several North Korean artists who were to attend an international exhibition displaying their work. ](/news/2009/12/9/the-australian-government-is-accused-of-censorship-after-it-refuses-visas-to-several-north-korean-artists-who-were-to-attend-an-internati.md)
 _Context: Australia, North Korea, censorship_